deepfence/SecretScanner/README.md

 2. Install Hyperscan
 3. Install go for your platform (version 1.14)
 4. Install go modules, if needed: `gohs`, `yaml.v3` and `color`
 5. `go get github.com/deepfence/SecretScanner` will download and build SecretScanner automatically in `$GOPATH/bin` or `$HOME/go/bin` directory.
-Or, you can clone this repository and run `go build -v -i` to build the executable in the current directory.
+Or, clone this repository and run `go build -v -i` to build the executable in the current directory.
-6. Edit your config.yaml file as needed and run the secret scanner with the appropriate config file directory.
+6. Edit config.yaml file as needed and run the secret scanner with the appropriate config file directory.

-For reference, [Install file](https://github.com/deepfence/SecretScanner/blob/master/Install.Ubuntu) has the commands to build on ubuntu
+For reference, the [Install file](https://github.com/deepfence/SecretScanner/blob/master/Install.Ubuntu) has commands to build on an ubuntu system.

 # Instructions to Run on Local Host